dmbarbour/awelon/AboutABC.md

         ...
         9 :: N(x) * e → N(10x+9) * e

-Thus natural numbers are thus expressed as if by literal.
-But rational or negative numbers must be represented as a computation that generates them.
-ABC provides only a few elementary, scalar mathematical operators: add, multiply, and additive or multiplicative inverses.
-A divmod operator is also kept to help infer precision and modulus information.
+After construction, numbers can be manipulated by a few elementary operations: add, multiply, their inverses, and divmod (to simplify inference of precision and modulus):

         + :: (N(a) * (N(b) * e)) → (N(a+b) * e)
         * :: (N(a) * (N(b) * e)) → (N(a*b) * e)